Representation-theoretic properties of balanced big Cohen-Macaulay modules: Balanced big modules with bounded -support

 \begin{s} Anderson and Fuller \cite{af} posed the problem of determining over which rings does every module has a decomposition $M=\oplus_{i\in I}M_i$ that complements direct summands in the sense that whenever $K$ is a direct summand of $M$, $M=K\oplus(\oplus_{j\in J}M_j)$ for some $J\subseteq I$.
 This problem has been settled for artin rings of finite representation type by Tachikawa \cite{t}.
 The result below indicates that Tachikawa type theorem satisfies for Cohen-Macaualy rings of finite $\CM$-type. \end{s}

-\begin{theorem} The subcategory of balanced big $\CM$ modules with $\m$-primary cohomological annihilators and bounded $\CM$-support, satisfies complements direct summands. \end{theorem} \begin{proof} Take a balanced big $\CM$ $R$-module $M$ with an $\m$-primary cohomological annihilator and of bounded $\CM$-support.
-In view of Corollary \ref{cor3}, any direct summand of $M$ is again balanced big $\CM$ which has an $\m$-primary cohomological annihilator with bounded $\CM$-support, so by Theorem \ref{th7}, it will be fully decomposable.
-Hence Krull-Schmidt-Azumaya theorem \cite[Section 3]{hs} gives the desired result. \end{proof}
+\begin{theorem} Any balanced big $\CM$ module with an $\m$-primary cohomological annihilator and bounded {$\uh$}-length on $\CM$-support, satisfies complements direct summands. \end{theorem} \begin{proof} Take a balanced big $\CM$ $R$-module $M$ with an $\m$-primary cohomological annihilator such that its $\CM$-support is of bounded $\uh$-length. {By Theorem \ref{th7}, $M$ is fully decomposable and so, $M=\oplus_{i\in I}M_i$, where each $M_i$ is an indecomposable finitely generated submodule of $M$.
+Now assume that $K$ is a direct summand of $M$.} In view of Corollary \ref{cor3}, any direct summand of $M$ is again balanced big $\CM$ which has an $\m$-primary cohomological annihilator with bounded $\uh$-length on $\CM$-support, so another use of Theorem \ref{th7} forces it to be fully decomposable. {This, in particular, gives rise to another decomposition of $M$.} Hence the Krull-Schmidt-Azumaya theorem \cite[pages 331-332]{hs} gives the desired result. \end{proof}

 \begin{cor} Let $R$ be of finite $\CM$-type.
 Then any balanced big $\CM$ $R$-module $M$ with an $\m$-primary cohomological annihilator, is of finite $\CM$-type.
-In particular, the subcategory of balanced big $\CM$ modules with $\m$-primary cohomological annihilators, satisfies complements direct summands. \end{cor}
+In particular, each balanced big $\CM$ module with an $\m$-primary cohomological annihilator, satisfies complements direct summands. \end{cor}

 \begin{cor}Let $R$ be an isolated singularity containing its residue field $k$ and let $M$ be a balanced big $\CM$ $R$-module with an $\m$-primary cohomological annihilator such that $\CM$-$\Supp_R(M)$ is of bounded multiplicity.
-If $k$ is perfect, then $M$ is fully decomposable. \end{cor} \begin{proof}According to \cite[Theorem 15.18]{lw1} (see also \cite[Corolary 2.8]{yo1}), there is a faithful system of parameters $\xx$ for the class of all indecomposable $\MCM$ $R$-modules.
+If $k$ is perfect, then $M$ is fully decomposable. \end{cor} \begin{proof}According to \cite[Theorem 14.19]{lw1} (see also \cite[Corolary 2.8]{yo1}), there is a faithful system of parameters $\xx$ for the class of all indecomposable $\MCM$ $R$-modules.
 In particular, $\xx$ is a faithful system of parameters for $\CM$-$\Supp_{R}(M)$.
 So by making use of Lemma \ref{lem88}, $\CM$-$\Supp_R(M)$ is of bounded $\uh$-length.
 Now Theorem \ref{th7} gives the desired result. \end{proof}